sherryduong93/Anime_Recommender/README.md

 <br><img src="images/flask_Hunter.png" width="425"/> <img src="images/MAL_Hunter.png" width="425"/>
 * The Content Based Recommender is recommending similar items to MyAnimeList for both anime.
 * For recommendations from other users, I suspect some hidden gems in this list!
+* At this time, due to computational needs for the app, it is not deployed just yet.
+But will be coming soon!

 ## Conclusion, Caveats and Next Steps
 * Due to computational/time constraints, I was not able to evaluate my content based recommender using all of the test day to get true evaluation.